 There are many types of products available to transport your fresh or frozen fish.
 Most of these containers are available at fishing lodges and retailers, but again, don’t assume they will be available; you should confirm the product will be available when you arrive at your destination.

-The most common types of containers used to transport fresh or frozen fish are a two-piece wax box, foam box, plastic cooler or the CF-60 fold-up box.
+The most common types of containers used for shipping fish from Alaska are a two-piece wax box, foam box, plastic cooler or the CF-60 fold-up box.
 When deciding what type of box you plan to use, you need to think about a few things.

 Are you shipping fresh or frozen fish?Will your fish be cut to size or will it be whole fish or fillets?How will your fish be packaged?What is the duration of time required to get to your destination?Are you driving or flying, and if flying, does the airline have restrictions for containers and the refrigerant you might be using?